nishantcop/CarND-Extended-Kalman-Filter-Project/README.md

+[dataset1]: ./img/rmse_data_1.jpg "dataset 1"
+[dataset2]: ./img/rmse_data_2.jpg "dataset 2"

 # Extended Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

 In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project rubric.
+Passing the project requires obtaining RMSE values that are lower than the tolerance outlined in the project [rubric](https://review.udacity.com/#!/rubrics/748/view).

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

 This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see [this concept in the classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77) for the required version and installation scripts.

 Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.